Glasgow Coma Scale Explained

 Lets start with the MOST IMPORTANT THING TO KNOW:

 A dead person has a GCS score of THREE, not ZERO!
 This seems counter-intuitive because we naturally think of ZERO as NONE.
 So, if the patient has NO EYE response, we assume the score would be zero.
 GUESS WHAT!
 IT SHOULD!
-The damn scale SHOULD go from 0-12 instead of 3-15.
+The darn scale SHOULD go from 0-12 instead of 3-15.
 The scale is entirely arbitrary, and this change would make it easier to assimilate, would result in less errors and,thus, be more efficient.
 But, this is what we have, and it is, currently, the standard.
-So, until we have the Storm Coma Scale, we just have to deal.
+So, we just have to deal.

 You have to remember that the lowest number is 3.
 A dead person is GCS 3.
 A completely unresponsive person is GCS 3.
 A completely awake, oriented and normal person is a 15.
 These things you just have to dig into your head.
 Now lets see why...